matrix-org/mjolnir/README.md

 homeservers.

 However, if you are uncomfortable with this, please do not activate this feature.
-Also, you should probably setup your `production.yaml` to ensure that the web server can only receive requests from your reverse proxy (e.g. `localhost`).
+Also, you should probably set up your `production.yaml` to ensure that the web server can only receive requests from your reverse proxy (e.g. `localhost`).

 ## Development